benckx/ouistiti/README.md

     }

 # Change log

+## Version 1.3

+* Free rotation

 ## Version 1.2

 * Use `chimp-utils` project
 * Update Kotlin from 1.4.10 to 1.4.20
 * Add more customizations settings (split `CameraSpeedCalculator`, split the different default key mappings, etc.)

 # Related Project

 Collection Kotlin of APIs and Helper:

 * https://github.com/benckx/chimp-utils

 If I manage to extract re-usable management game features from my game, I would move them to the ouistiti project, while more generic / engine-related components would be added here in the chimp-utils project.